Last Line No Longer Available on iPhone 13, 12 or 11? How to Fix in 11 Ways

 If the ‘Last Line No Longer Available’ issue appears on your iPhone, it could have something to do with a bug inside the carrier config installed on the device.
 Fortunately, just like iOS updates, you may also get updates for your carrier setting from your service provider.

-If there is an outstanding carrier updating yet to be installed on your device, you should see the “Carrier Settings Update” prompt appear on the screen.
+2. If there is an outstanding carrier update yet to be installed on your device, you should see the “Carrier Settings Update” prompt appear on the screen.
 Here, you can tap on Update to install the latest configuration from your carrier.

-You can also toggle ‘Airplane Mode’ on/off for your phone from the Control Center.
-Swipe down from the top right to open the Control Center and tap on the Airplane icon at the top left corner to enable Airplane Mode and then tap on it again to disable it.
+2. You can also toggle ‘Airplane Mode’ on/off for your phone from the Control Center.
+Swipe down from the top right to open the Control Center, tap on the Airplane icon at the top left corner to enable Airplane Mode, and then tap on it again to disable it.

 Restart iPhone iOS

 If you only use a single SIM card on your phone or if your default line for calls and messages is your physical SIM card, then you may want to remove this SIM from your SIM tray.
-To remove a SIM from your iPhone, insert a paper clip or SIM-eject tool into the hole next to the SIM tray and pull it out.
-Once out, remove the SIM from its slot, clean it, and then re-insert it accordingly.
+To remove a SIM from your iPhone, insert a paper clip or SIM ejector tool into the hole next to the SIM tray and pull it out.
+You can try cleaning the SIM with a fresh dry piece of cloth, place it back onto the SIM tray, and insert it inside your iPhone.

 The ‘Last Line No Longer Available’ error could have popped up on your iPhone because of a bug that may have happened due to a recent software update.
 In such cases, the best approach to solve it would be to update your iPhone to the next iOS update.
 Apple provides quick updates to iPhones when the issue is present in its software.